seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 subjection.

 **KING HENRY V**
-So, if a son that is by his father sent about
-merchandise do sinfully miscarry upon the sea, the
-imputation of his wickedness by your rule, should be
-imposed upon his father that sent him: or if a
-servant, under his master's command transporting a
+So, if a servant, under his master's command transporting a
 sum of money, be assailed by robbers and die in
 many irreconciled iniquities, you may call the
 business of the master the author of the servant's
 damnation: but this is not so: the king is not
 bound to answer the particular endings of his
-soldiers, the father of his son, nor the master of
+soldiers, nor the master of
 his servant; for they purpose not their death, when
 they purpose their services.
 Besides, there is no
 king, be his cause never so spotless, if it come to
 the arbitrement of swords, can try it out with all
 unspotted soldiers: some peradventure have on them
 the guilt of premeditated and contrived murder;
-some, of beguiling virgins with the broken seals of
-perjury; some, making the wars their bulwark, that
+some, making the wars their bulwark, that
 have before gored the gentle bosom of peace with
 pillage and robbery.
 Now, if these men have
 defeated the law and outrun native punishment,